JamesWHurst/MindTh/README.md

 The command-line syntax for version .01 is:

 `visutest [options]` where options may be

   `-runexe {path}` := Invoke the given executable file, which is expected to be, e.g. a WPF desktop application.

   `-runtest {path}` := Run the test-script as denoted by the given file path.

   `-runhttp {URL:port}` := Launch a browser pointed to the given URL (Uniform Resource Locator) and port-number.
-                           for example: visutest -runhttp http://www.OurSite.com:5001 `-display {monitor-number}` := Run the test or whatever on the display monitor with the coresponding number (same numbering as with Windows).
+                           for example: visutest -runhttp http://www.OurSite.com:5001

+  `-display {monitor-number}` := Run the test or whatever on the display monitor with the coresponding number
+                               (same numbering as with Windows).
-                               for example, if you have 2 monitors this can `-step s`  :=  Run the test as distinct steps, stopping at each step for s seconds.
+                               for example, if you have 2 monitors this can be '-display 0'

+  `-step s`  :=  Run the test as distinct steps, stopping at each step for s seconds.

   `-dump {path}` := Save the screenshots along with identifying annotations to the file denoted by path.

   `-stoponerror` := Stop (exit the testing) upon encountering the first test-failure.

   `-version` := Display the current visutest version.

   `-help` := Display help-information for the visutest command-line usage.